-The Chicago College of Performing Arts provides students with professional artistic training through its three divisions: the Music Conservatory, the Theatre Conservatory, and the Center for Arts Leadership.
+The Chicago College of Performing Arts provides students with professional artistic training through its three divisions: the Music Conservatory, the Theatre Conservatory, and the Interdisciplinary Conservatory.

 In the burgeoning world of downtown Chicago in 1867, the Chicago Musical College, the fourth conservatory to be founded in America, was created by Florenz Ziegfeld, Sr. In 1954 the Chicago Musical College merged with the then nine-year-old Roosevelt College.
 The theatre and music programs were joined in 1997.
 In 2000, we chose the name Chicago College of Performing Arts to reflect the shared strength of our creative disciplines and to capture the greatness of the world-class city that is our home.

 Today, Chicago College of Performing Arts aspires to be a pre-eminent institution, training and inspiring emerging leaders in the fields of music, theatre, education, composition, and arts administration.
 Our mission is to graduate students seeking careers in these creative disciplines who are confident, passionate, knowledgeable, and capable of functioning in the professional arena, and who are dedicated to the practice of art in service of the cause of human dignity and to effect positive change in their communities.

-The College publishes a student handbook each year, which contains important information about organization, operations, procedures, programs, and policies.
-Each Conservatory also publishes a supplement with information relating to its specific programs and activities.
-These handbooks are intended as a comprehensive and convenient guide to student life and as a practical guide for planning.
-They may be found online through the CCPA website.
+The College publishes a student handbook, which contains important information about organization, operations, procedures, programs, and policies.
+The handbook may be found online through the CCPA website.

-Students should familiarize themselves with the information in the handbooks, as they are expected to understand and adhere to the policies published therein.
+Students should familiarize themselves with the information in the handbook, as they are expected to understand and adhere to the policies published therein.

 The curricula at CCPA are designed to develop and reinforce the habits and protocols that are standard in the professions for which students are being prepared.
 Continuation in good standing in the degree programs, therefore, relies on the student’s adherence to these standards.